PurpleAzurite/fie/README.md

   - Show file owner
   - Fix bug when fetching last_write_time for entries that do not have it
   - Improve symlink entry appearance (show real path)
-  - Have symlink directories display as symlink instead of dir